 - Have your own questions answered

-- Then prepare & send to them with enough time to have those ten days review and digest
+- Prepare & send to them with enough time to have those ten days to review and digest

 Remember, your investors’ time is extremely valuable and you want to make the most of the time you have with their expertise.
 This time should be spent planning, strategizing, and solving large-scale, industry-specific problems.
 As little time and emphasis should be spent on process and questions about ‘why a number is this or that’ as possible.
 A well-produced report can be your best tool in teeing up the agenda to get these things done.